-The Swap Room, or IT office, supports the exchange of a non-working student laptop with a loaner laptop.
-If a student is not be able to resolve their computer problem within five minutes of class time, or they arrive to school with an inoperable computer, a SWAP Request Ticket must be completed before turning the computer over to the IT office.
-Students may exchange an inoperable computer before and after school, passing periods, or during lunch.
-The SWAP Request Tickets are available in each classroom and the IT office.
-Once a laptop is repaired, the student is notified by email to return the loaner to IT office in exchange for their repaired laptop.
+The Swap Room, or IT office, supports the exchange of a non-working student laptop with a loaner device.
+Students may exchange an inoperable computer before and after school, during passing periods, or during lunch.
+Students may only exchange a computer in the Swap Room during class time with permission and a written pass from their teacher.
+Once a laptop is repaired, the student will notified to return the loaner to IT office in exchange for their repaired laptop.